Serving in Ecuador

 - Teach conversational English to the daycare center staff (upon request; one hour per day).

-Global Volunteers invites you to experience Ecuador by making a difference in the lives of some of these disadvantaged children and help them realize their God-given full potential so that they grow up as better citizens of tomorrow and make this world a more peaceful place to live.
+Global Volunteers invites you to experience Ecuador by making a difference in the lives of some of children with limited means, and help them mature to reach their full potential as the resourceful leaders they’re meant to be!

 Community Partner & Work Projects